LevitatingLion/ctf-writeups/hxp_ctf_2017/pwn_200_sandb0x/README.md

 ## TL;DR

-- we can upload assembly code wich gets executed
+- We can upload assembly code wich gets executed

-- seccomp filters prevent us from using most syscalls
+- Seccomp filters prevent us from using most syscalls

-- overwrite libc symbols in the assembly to bypass seccomp
+- Overwrite libc symbols in the assembly to bypass seccomp

-- leak the remote binary and libc
+- Leak the remote binary and libc

-- let the assembly code jump to a magic gadget to get a shell
+- Let the assembly code jump to a magic gadget to get a shell

 ## The Task